Returns Applicable to Individual having Income from Business / Profession for AY 2026-27

 - Interest u/s 80EEB

-Note: No deduction shall be allowed under this section in respect of donation made in cash exceeding ₹ 2000/-
+Note: No deduction shall be allowed under this section in respect of donations made in cash exceeding ₹ 2000/-

 Deduction towards Donations made for Scientific Research or Rural Development